ElSicarius/SuperTruder/README.md

   --threads THREADS
-  --ignoreBaseRequest   Force testing even if base request failed --uselessprint        Disable useless self-rewriting print (with '\r')
+  --ignoreBaseRequest   Force testing even if base request failed --uselessprint        Disable useless self-rewriting print (with '\r') -q, --quiet           tell the program to output only the results

 Tired of using ffuf ?
 Tired of using burp's slow intruder ?
 Checkout SuperTruder, an intruder that isn't hard to use, or incredibly slow Made with love by Sicarius (@AMTraaaxX)
 ```

 # Note